Votto breaks thumb as Reds beat White Sox 1-0 in 10 innings - WHIZ News

 UP NEXT

-White Sox: LHP Carlos Rodón (4-0, 0.72) starts Friday at Kansas City, the first White Sox pitcher to win his first four starts opening a season since Chris Sale won nine to begin 2016.
+White Sox: LHP Carlos Rodón (4-0, 0.72 ERA) starts Friday at Kansas City.
+He is the first White Sox pitcher to win his first four starts opening a season since Chris Sale won nine to begin 2016.

 More AP MLB: https://apnews.com/hub/MLB and https://twitter.com/AP_Sports